abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/basic_working_local_search.rst

     It basically consists in:

-    * a ``SolutionPool``: A ``DefaultSolutionPool`` should do.
-You even don't have to provide it as it is constructed by default.
+    * a ``SolutionPool``: as its name implies, this class is a pool of solutions.
+As usual, ``SolutionPool`` is a pure virtual class that must be implemented.
+One such implementation is the ``DefaultSolutionPool`` that only keeps the current starting solution.
+You even don't have to provide it as it is constructed by default if you use the right factory method.
-      [WAITING]
+      If you want to keep intermediate solutions of want to modify these solutions during the search, you might have to implement your own version.
+Four methods have to be implemented:

+        * ``void Initialize(Assignment* const assignment)``: This method is called to initialize the ``SolutionPool`` with the initial ``Assignment`` from the local search.

+        * ``void RegisterNewSolution(Assignment* const assignment)``: This method is called when a new (improved) solution has been accepted by the local search algorithm.

+        * ``void GetNextSolution(Assignment* const assignment)``: This method is called when the local search algorithm starts a new neighborhood.
+The ``Assigment`` passed as parameter is the new solution to start the search.

+        * ``bool SyncNeeded(Assignment* const local_assignment)``: This method checks if the local solution needs to be updated with an external one, i.e. the pool can tell the solver to start a new neighborhood search with the next solution given by the pool (with its ``GetNextSolution()`` method).

+      A ``SolutionPool`` gives you complete control on the starting solution(s).
+One thing to be aware of is that the ``SolutionPool`` must take ownership of the ``Assignment``\s it keeps [#solution_pool_takes_ownership_of_solutions_or_else]_.

+      ..  [#solution_pool_takes_ownership_of_solutions_or_else] Well, you could devise another way to keep track of the solutions and take care of their existence but anyhow, you are responsible for these solutions.

     * a ``LocalSearchOperator``: a ``LocalSearchOperator`` or a combination of ``LocalSearchOperator``\s explore the neighborhood of the current solution.
 We detail them in the next section.
     * a ``DecisionBuilder``: this *sub* ``DecisionBuilder`` helps creating feasible solutions if your ``LocalSearchOperator``\s only return partial solutions.
     * a ``SearchLimit``: The ``SearchLimit`` allows to limit the local search and is discussed in the next subsection below.
-    * ``LocalSearchFilter``\s: these filters speed up the search by bypassing the solver checking mechanism, i.e. these filters tell the solver if a neighbor solution should be kept or not.
-[TO BE VERIFIED: you can skip a solution but can you force a solution to the solver?]
+    * ``LocalSearchFilter``\s: these filters speed up the search by bypassing the solver checking mechanism if you know that the solution must be rejected (because it is not feasible, because it is not good enough, ...).
+If the filters accept a solution, the solver still tests the feasibility of this solution.

       ..  only:: html